Mu Python template

 This functions should be used especially when inserting user-input to avoid SPARQL-injection.

-function however can automatically select the right method to use, for following Python datatypes:
+Separate functions are available for different python datatypes, the sparql_escape function however can automatically select the right method to use, for following Python datatypes:

--function can be used for escaping URI's.
+The sparql_escape_uri-function can be used for escaping URI's.

 Writing SPARQL Queries